-The major capital projects fund includes capital project activities funded with bonds issued after May 1, 1994.
+The major capital projects funds includes capital project activities funded with bonds issued after May 1, 1994.
 For these capital projects, the school district has complied with the applicable provisions of §1351a of the Revised School Code.

-The District issued \$13,795,000 of bonds on May 23, 2018, at which time all funds were available for the intended purpose of the bond issued.
-The issuance is the second series of bonds related to the 2014 capital projects fund.
+The District issued \$3,355,000 of bonds on May 7, 2019, at which time all funds were available for the intended purpose of the bond issued.
+The issuance is the third series of bonds related to the 2014 capital projects fund.
 Beginning with the year of bond issuance, the District reported the annual construction activity in the 2014 capital projects fund.
-The following is a summary of the revenue and expenditures for the 2014 capital projects bond activity since inception through the current fiscal year: